phi16/ImKeyframeReduction/README.md

   - If you have already imported the MathNet.Numerics package, simply copy [the core script](https://github.com/phi16/ImKeyframeReduction/blob/main/Assets/Im/Script/KeyframeReduction.cs) into your project.
 - Open the `Window/Im/Keyframe Reduction` window.
 - Set the original AnimationClip, and leave the `Output Clip` field empty, then click `Execute`.
     - If the `Output Clip` field is not empty, the process will overwrite the existing `Output Clip`.

 ## Note

 - It is recommended to use Brute Force Mode to obtain accurate results.
     - Looking to fix...
+- (TODO: UPM?)

 ## Example